-OxyContin Addiction Treatment Center
+OxyContin Addiction Treatment and Rehab

 OxyContin addiction is a physical and psychological dependence on the prescription opioid painkiller oxycodone.
 This drug is approved to treat pain in some patients, but it is also habit-forming, causes euphoria and relaxation, is susceptible to abuse, which can lead to addiction.
 Treatment can be effective when it includes medication, residential treatment, therapy, and social support.